 After earning a business degree from Arizona State University, he attended Vancouver Film School.
 Greg is the former president of The Newfoundland Herald and currently vice president of Stirling Communications, owners of the NTV Television network and Oz Fm in St. John’s.

-His passion for helping others is being realized through A Better Life Foundation, where Healthy Heroes Foundation is his priority.
+His passion for helping others is being realized through Healthy Heroes Foundation where food security is his priority.

 Matt is a ball of insatiable energy that reminds us all why we love life.
 He has always been running with a spirit for life and people.
 His acting career launched at age 13 with a role standing next to his childhood crush, Lindsey Wagner, TV’s Bionic Woman.
 After years of preparation on the cul-de-sac stages of his youth, he got his shot.
 30 years later, he has an extensive resume that spans film, television and voice over work around the world.

 Some of his most memorable roles have been in films like: Shanghai Knights, playing Jackie Chan’s deputy, Titanic-the mini-series with pal Berry Pepper, playing Turtle in the half shell, “Raphael”, in Teenage Mutant Ninja Turtles III, and playing whacked out Vietnam Vet “Willy” in Steven Spielberg’s mini series “Taken”.